-With 2016 coming to a close and the New Year beckoning, LinkedIn has released its recruiting trends for SMEs report for 2017.
-The Small and Mid-Sized Business Recruiting Trends 2017 is based on the responses made by more than 2,600 corporate talent acquisition leaders at SMEs in 35 countries.
+2016 coming to a close and the New Year beckons.
+Meanwhile, LinkedIn has released its recruitment trends for 2017.
+The Small and Mid-Sized Business Recruiting Trends 2017 is based on responses from over 2,600 corporate talent acquisition leaders.
+The responses came from SMEs in 35 different countries.
 All the survey’s respondents were at a manager level or higher.
 Read on to find out what the report revealed.

-1- Recruiters will be busier than ever and there will be a focus on quality of hire
+1- Recruiters will be busier than ever and there will be a focus on quality hiring

 2- Boosting employment diversity

 The LinkedIn report also found there will be a focus on boosting diversity in workforces.
-By automating the screening and hiring process, as a means of eliminating human biases and time limitations.
+By automating the screening and hiring process, it is expected that human biases will be eliminated and time limitations reduced.

 3- Executive talent recruitment

-Another primary feature of the Small and Mid-Sized Business Recruiting Trends 2017 Report is that there will be a tighter relationship between talent leaders and company executives within SMEs.
-As the LinkedIn report writes, by fostering a closer relationship between talent leaders and executives, SMEs will have a “competitive edge over their larger competitors.”
+Another finding of the report is that tighter relationships are expected between talent leaders and company executives.
+LinkedIn also anticipates that closer relationships between talent leaders and executives should give SMEs a “competitive edge over their larger competitors.”

 4- Employer branding budgets will rise

-The report found that 70% of SMEs’ budgets designated for recruitment are spent on recruitment agencies, jobs boards and recruitment tools.
-One key trend identified by the survey is the urge for employer branding to be the primary area in which many SMEs wish to invest more of their recruitment budget.
+The report found that 70% of SMEs’ recruitment budgets are spent on recruitment agencies, jobs boards and recruitment tools.
+One key trend identified by the survey is the urge to shift the primary focus of investment to employer branding.

 5- A greater focus on company culture and career growth

-77% of the leaders surveyed in the LinkedIn study acknowledged the importance of employer branding when attempting to attract talent to their organisation.
-It was also acknowledged that the most significant aspects of an employer candidates want to know about is company culture, career growth prospects and the challenges of a position/company.
+77% of the leaders surveyed in the LinkedIn study acknowledged the importance of employer branding in talent attraction.
+It also acknowledged that the most significant aspects of an employer that candidates want to know about is company culture, career growth prospects and company challenges.

 The report made it clear that businesses will be focusing on finding quality candidates this year.
-Additionally, more than half of SMEs forecasting their hiring volumes will increase, it certainly seems professional recruiters will be in even greater demand in 2017.
+Additionally, more than half of SMEs forecasting their hiring volumes will increase.
+It, therefore, seems that professional recruiters will be in even greater demand in 2017.